Skip to main content

 Multi-Language Support

-If your study includes multiple participant languages, you can upload language-specific versions of each stimulus to ensure participants see content in their selected language.
-Each stimulus variant contains a default uploaded file and an optional Localized Assets section, where you can add translations by selecting Add translation, choosing the target language (e.g., French), and uploading the localized version of the asset.
-During interviews, Conveo automatically displays the version that matches the participant’s chosen language, keeping the experience fully language-consistent without requiring duplicate questions or manual routing logic.
-If a translation is not provided, the default version will be shown.
-Translations work seamlessly across all stimulus types, including randomized, monadic, and sequential monadic designs, and do not affect exposure balancing, as variant selection occurs before language matching.
-To ensure reliable cross-market results, we recommend uploading all required translations before launching fieldwork, using clear and consistent naming conventions, and verifying that each stimulus variant includes all necessary localized versions.
+If your study includes multiple participant languages, you can upload language-specific versions of each stimulus so participants see content in their selected language.
+Each asset has a default uploaded file and an optional Localized Assets section — open it via the Add translations button on the asset card, or the globe icon on randomized stimulus rows.
+Then click Add translation, choose the target language (e.g., French), and upload the localized version of the asset.
+During interviews, Conveo automatically shows the version that matches the participant’s language — no duplicate questions or extra setup needed.
+If a translation is missing, the default version is shown instead.
+Translations don’t affect how variants are balanced — Conveo picks the variant for each participant before applying their language, so randomized and sequential monadic designs behave identically across markets.
+For reliable cross-market results, upload all translations before launching fieldwork and verify every variant has the localized versions you need.

 Best Practices